Adult and Higher Education

 HRD 631 The Adult Learner

-The HRD courses will be waived for students who have a master's degree in adult education or who have taken them previously.
+HRD 600 and HRD 631 will be waived for students who have a master's degree in adult education or who have taken these courses previously.
 These students will take six credits of advisor-approved coursework instead.

 Electives (21 credits)

 - Successful completion of a master's degree from a regionally accredited college or university

 - Strong recommendations

 - Clarity and strength of professional goals

 - Note: Candidates whose master's degree and/or work experiences are not strongly related to adult education may be advised to apply to the master's in adult and higher education program.